Common schema

 Different resources, like CSS, JavaScript and images are not processed by the program.
 The program

-may just adjust the location of these resources while putting link on them into the certain pages.
+may just adjust the location of these resources while inserting links to them into specific pages.

 ----------------------------------------------------------------------------------------------------